rybafish/rybafish.github.io/index.md

 ## Do you miss HANA load charts as much as we did?
 ![demo screen](http://rybafish.github.io/demoscreen.png)

-Ryba Fish Charts allow monitoring of multitanant HANA DB with similar to SAP HANA Studio performance load charts user interface.
+Ryba Fish Charts a stand-alone application for monitoring of multitanant HANA installations.
 For more details please check [about page](/about) and [planned](/todo) features list.

 ### Key Features
 It works.